geopython/pygeoapi.io/docs/community/service-providers/index.md

   <div class="service-provider">
     <h2>Center for Geospatial Solutions</h2>
     <p>
-      <span>The <a href="https://cgs.earth"> Center for Geospatial Solutions </a> is working to ensure that organizations of all sizes have access to data and advanced technologies to improve decision-making for land and water conservation, climate action, and social equity.
-We develop geospatial data tools and infrastructure that leverage linked data principles and common standards like OGC-API.
-We also provide training, deployment, feature development, and operational services for organizations wishing to adopt pygeoapi as part of their spatial data infrastructure. </span>
+      <span>The <a href="https://www.lincolninst.edu/center-geospatial-solutions">Center for Geospatial Solutions </a> works to ensure that organizations of all sizes have access to data and advanced technologies to improve decision-making for land and water conservation, climate action, and social equity.
+We develop geospatial data tools and infrastructure that leverage linked data principles and international standards like OGC API.
+We also provide training, deployment, feature development, and operational services for organizations wishing to adopt pygeoapi as part of their spatial data infrastructure.</span>
     </p>
   </div>